mehulagg/gitlab/doc/development/library_review.md

 1. Inspect the findings of security scanners.
 The scanners are executed in CI jobs and their findings are available as job artifacts and/or in the MR Security Widget.
 The findings of the following scanners have to be inspected:
   - *[GitLab Dependency Scanning](https://docs.gitlab.com/ee/user/application_security/dependency_scanning/).* If Dependency Scanning reports a vulnerability for the added library, or any of its sub-libraries, check if a newer version of the library exists that patches the vulnerabilities.
 If no such version exists, the library should not be added.
 (ToDo: do we need an exception process for adding libs with known vulns?)
   - *[Package Hunter](https://gitlab.com/gitlab-com/gl-security/security-research/package-hunter)*.
-Package Hunter findings indicate that a library might contain malicious code or other undesired behavior (e.g. a binary is downloaded and executed form a 3rd party server without checking it's integrity first).
+Package Hunter findings indicate that a library might contain malicious code or other undesired behavior (e.g. a binary is downloaded and executed from a 3rd party server without checking it's integrity first).
 Any Package Hunter findings should be triaged before the MR is merged.
 Please involve the Security Engineering and Research team if you are unsure how to proceed with the triage.
   - *[untamper-my-lockfile](https://gitlab.com/gitlab-org/frontend/untamper-my-lockfile/)*.
+This tool attempts to identify situations where the `yarn.lock` file was tampered with.
 If this job is failing, do not merge the MR. Instead, ping the Security Engineering and Research team on the MR.
 2. Inspect Code: All library code should be reviewed for malicious or otherwise problematic code, just as you would do for any other MR with code changes.
 When inspecting the code, take care to inspect the actual code that is distributed (i.e. the code contained in a Gem or Node.js package). **DO NOT** review the code in the code repository associated with a library.
 There is no guarantee that the code in the repository matches the distributed code.
 There are several services which allow to inspect the distributed library code.
 For example, for Gems there is diffend.io ([example](https://my.diffend.io/gems/aliyun-sdk/0.7.1/0.8.0)) and for Node.js there is app.renovatebot.com ([example](https://app.renovatebot.com/package-diff?name=copy-webpack-plugin&from=5.0.5&to=5.1.2)).
 If the vetted library is vendored (i.e. its code is checked into the repository), the usual tools for reviewing code hosted in a repository should be used.